Sharing an insightful article on sharing our wisdom often learned the hard way:

 Don’t beat yourself up about stuff.
 Do what you can to fix your mistakes, then move on.
 Guilt is only good for pushing you toward making things right again.
 After that, it becomes shame, and shame is a toxic substance that will eat you up inside.
 Same for worry.
 Enjoy life.
 Literally, stop to smell and admire the flowers.
 Wonder.
 Smile at strangers and see how many you can get to smile back.
 Have fun.

 Life goes by really, really fast.
-Live each day so that, in the end, you’re reveling in how amazing your life was, not regretting all the things you did or didn’t do.
+Live each day so that, at the end, you’re reveling in how amazing your life was, not regretting all the things you did or didn’t do.

 Life is better after 50.